mrmhodak/buildtest/Architecture.rst

 Two Step Verification
 ---------------------

-BuildTest goes through a two-step verification process before creating any test case.
+BuildTest performs a two-step verification before creating any test case.
 This is designed to prevent buildtest from creating testscripts that would fail during execution.

 1. ModuleFile Verication